Frequently Asked Questions

 Like every other private school in Florida, HPA must submit an annual report called the “Annual Database Survey.”
 This survey is done online with a follow-up notarized copy mailed to the State DOE.

 On the Database Survey, every private school is asked to confirm basic information about the school (address, owner’s name, whether the school is a boarding school, etc.) and information about the students.
 The information about the students is a headcount — a count of students broken out by grade range — that’s all.
-No personal information about you or your child is provided to the State DOE — no names, no Social Security Numbers, no attendance counts — nothing but the number of students enrolled, broken out by grade range.
-Some of the questions we ask when you report your attendance are for this census survey.
+No personal information about you or your child is provided to the State DOE — no names, no Social Security Numbers, no attendance counts — nothing but the number of students enrolled, broken out by grade range, along with some other statistical and demographic information.
+Some of the questions we ask when you enroll your student are for this census survey.

 • I understand that I, the parent/guardian, handle all curriculum and educational records.
 Is there anything that needs to be submitted to you at any time?